telerik/xamarin-forms-docs/installation-and-deployment/mac/getting-started-mac.md

 ### Manually add required assemblies

 The hard way is to add all required assemblies manually.
-We have added a special article in each control section that contains information about all required assemblies.
-The article is called **"Required Assemblies"** and is located in the **Getting Started** section for each control.
+We have added a special section in each control documentation that lists all the required assemblies.
+The section is called **"Adding the required Telerik references"** and is located in the **Getting Started** article for each control.

+>important As some of the controls included in **Telerik UI for Xamarin** suite rely on the **SkiaSharp** rendering library, you should either install [SkiaSharp.Views.Forms](https://www.nuget.org/packages/SkiaSharp.Views.Forms/1.59.0) in all projects included in the Xamarin solution (portable, android, ios, etc.) or in case you do not intend to use any of the Skia-dependent components (Gauges, Rating, BusyIndicator), you could reference the [Lite assemblies]({%slug telerik-light-assemblies%}).

 ## See Also